conmaol/gadelica/grammar/nouns.md

 #### Specifier of another noun

-One of the main functions of a genitive noun, whether proper of common, is to mark the specifier of another, preceding, noun:
+One of the main functions of a genitive noun, whether proper or common, is to mark the specifier of another, preceding, noun.

-> Bha aige ri an cumail ’nan cròileagan cruinn ann am badan àraidh, agus is ann le bhith sìor ruith timcheall orra a bha a chasan mu dheireadh cho luath ri **casan féidh**.
+> Bha a chasan mu dheireadh cho luath ri **casan** **féidh**.
 >
-> Bha eagal air a mhathair gun tigeadh **naimhdean ’athar** air tòir an **leinibh**, agus mar sin chuir i e a-mach do na coilltean fàsail air **chùram dithis** bhan eòlach.
+> Bha eagal air a mhàthair gun tigeadh **naimhdean** ’**athar** air **tòir** an **leinibh**.

-In the first example, the genitive masculine noun `féidh` ‘deer’ is functioning as the specifier of the plural noun `casan` ‘feet’.
-In the second example, masculine `athar` ‘father’ is the specifier of `naimhdean` ‘enemies’, `leinibh` ‘an infant’ is the specifier of `tòir` ‘a pursuit’, and `dithis` ‘a group of two people’ is the specifier of `chùram` ‘care’.
+In the first example here, the genitive masculine common noun `féidh` ‘deer’ functions as the specifier of the dative plural common noun `casan` ‘feet’ – `casan féidh` ‘a deer’s feet’.

+In the second example, the genitive masculine common noun `athar` ‘a father’ is the specifier of the nominative plural common noun `naimhdean` ‘enemies’ – `naimhdean ’athar` ‘his father’s enemies’.

+Also in the second example, the genitive masculine common noun `leinibh` ‘an infant’ is the specifier of the dative feminine common noun `tòir` ‘a pursuit’ – `air tòir an leinibh` ‘in pursuit of the infant’.

+*Proper* nouns too can function as specifiers, of both common and proper nouns.

+> ◊ Phòs **màthair** Fhinn rìgh àraidh.
+>
+> ◊ Nuair a bha **Fionn Chumhail** ’na leanabh beag, mharbhadh ’athair.

+In the first example, the nominative feminine common noun `màthair` ‘mother’ has as its specifier the genitive masculine proper noun `Fhinn` – `màthair Fhinn` ‘Finn’s mother’.

-In the following example, the genitive plural noun `làithean` ‘days’ is the specifier of the verbal noun `cur` ‘sending’:
+In the second example, the genitive masculine proper noun `Chumhail` is the specifier of the nominative masculine proper noun `Fionn` – `Fionn Chumhail` ‘Cumhal’s Finn’.

+When a genitive noun is the specifier of a *verbal* noun, it typically marks what would have been the *object* of the underlying verb:

 > Ged nach robh e a-riamh ann an sgoil mar a tha na gillean an-diugh, cha robh e idir a’ **cur** seachad a **làithean** ’na thàmh.

-Note that the genitive specifier of a verbal noun typically marks what would be the *object* of the underlying verb (which would have nominative case of course).
+Here, the genitive plural common noun `làithean` ‘days’ is the specifier of the dative masculine verbal noun `cur` ‘sending’ – `a’ cur seachad a làithean` ‘spending his days’.
+Note that bthe underlying verbal structure would be `chuir e seachad a làithean` ‘he spent his days’, where làithean is the (nominative) object of `chuir` ‘sent’.

 #### Modifier of another noun